 - Both Chase Sapphire cards are a good pick: Chase Sapphire Reserve card ($550 annual fee) offers 3 points per dollar spent on all travel and dining purchases in addition to a slew of benefits.
 With the Chase Sapphire Preferred Card ($95 annual fee), you earn 2 points per dollar spent on travel and 3 points at restaurants.
 Both give you access to the Chase Ultimate Rewards portal, where you can maximize your points at various merchants and redeem points for airline flights, hotel rooms and curated experiences.
 Both cards come with generous sign-up bonuses and don’t charge foreign transaction fees.

-- Costco members should consider the Costco Anywhere Visa® card by Citi: Cardholders get 4% cash back on gas (up to $7,000 annually, 1% thereafter), 3% on dining and travel, 2% on Costco purchases, and 1% on everything else.
+- Costco members should consider the Costco Anywhere Visa® card by Citi: Cardholders get 4% cash back on eligible gas and EV charging purchases (up to $7,000 annually, 1% thereafter), 3% on dining and travel, 2% on Costco purchases, and 1% on everything else.
 You also won’t pay annual or foreign transaction fees, but you must be a Costco member to get the card.
 Also, the rewards are only redeemable only once a year, at the end of the February billing cycle.

 - Capital One has two straightforward cards to consider: The Capital One Quicksilver Cash Rewards card gives 1.5% cash back on all purchases (no annual fee), and the Capital One Venture Rewards card gives cardholders 5 miles per dollar on hotels and rental cars booked through Capital One Travel and 2 miles per dollar on everything else ($95 annual fee).
 Both cards make redemption easy, offer generous sign-up bonuses and come with no foreign transaction fees.